hansake/Whitesmiths-C-compiler/idris/vm/README.md

 * Added simple make command.
 Note that the Makefile has a different syntax.
 The command make is a script that uses pp for pre-processing and makeprog for dependencies.
 * The file /adm/init modified to start in multiuser mode, login as "root" or "pat"
 * Login enabled at com1 and com2, connection to physical or virtual ports in VirtualBox (see: terminals.txt)
-* The emacs line editor mince added.
+* The emacs like editor mince added.
 * Cross compiler for CP/M-80 added, the C compiler command is ccpm80.